0:00

 1. Advances aren’t always the win they seem

 An advance feels like a victory: validation, security, and the freedom to focus on your book without financial panic.
 But the check isn’t free money; it comes with strings attached.
-Accepting an advance often means signing away your copyright for the life of the work and granting the publisher final say over key decisions, from marketing budgets to cover design.

-That arrangement might be fine when everything goes smoothly, but when visions diverge—as they often do—the author has little leverage.
+This arrangement might be fine when everything goes smoothly, but when visions diverge—as they often do—the author has little leverage.
 Madeline’s point wasn’t “don’t take an advance,” but rather “understand what you’re trading for it, and decide if it’s worth the control you give up.”

 2. The Authors Equity model keeps math—and incentives—simple